 Here at The Skin Cancer Foundation, we spend a lot of time talking about skin cancer, but we’re also concerned with overall skin health.
 That means not only protecting your skin from sun damage, but also giving the largest organ in your body some TLC throughout the year.

-Bitterly cold weather can be particularly harsh on your skin.
+Bitterly cold temperature and high winds can be particularly harsh on your skin.
 Here are some simple tips to keep your skin soft and supple as we get through this final stretch of winter:

 - Use a humidifier